Dana-Ferguson/time_machine/README.md

 ```

 Once flutter gets [`Isolate.resolvePackageUri`](https://github.com/flutter/flutter/issues/14815) functionality,
-we'll be able to merge VM and the Flutter code paths and no asset entry or special import will be required.
+we'll be able to merge VM and the Flutter code paths and no asset entry and no special import will be required.
 It would look just like the VM example.

 ### DDC Specific Notes